RSCdev/SSKCorona/readMe.txt

 ==========================

-1. You MAY use anything you find in Corona SSK to:
+1. You MAY use anything you find in SSKCorona to:

   - make applications
   - make games